 I am a member of the Guest Artist faculty at Tamalpais High School’s prestigious CTE theatre program.
 I also do private coaching for adults and teens.

-My next workshop for solo performers on Playing Multiple Characters will be at The Marsh in San Francisco.
+My next workshop for solo performers on Playing Multiple Characters will be at The Marsh in San Francisco, starting February 12, 2014.

 “Julia is my go-to acting coach for my one-man shows.
 Her direction is intelligent and sensitive, and yet accessible and free of unnecessary complications.
 She is particularly brilliant at helping a performer play multiple characters (an essential skill for most one-person shows).
 Rehearsals are always fun as she keeps things lively through effective physical warm ups, abundant humor, and an incredibly supportive enthusiasm for the work.
 And more than anything, she exudes an unwavering commitment to art as a path through life which can’t help but inspire those who work with her.
 She has certainly done that for me!”